 ChatGPT in your browser types 5 words per second.
 You assume your laptop isn't powerful enough.

 Your GPU was idle 92%+ of the time.
 The waiting is eliminated.
-Same GPU, 56-2,865× faster.
+Same GPU, 20-71× faster on typical devices, peaking 226-402× on best.

 Running AI locally means installing Python, CUDA, PyTorch, downloading model weights, debugging driver conflicts.